 Making an alcohol tincture is an easy and low maintenance way to use stems.
-Simply fill a 6 ounce (or larger) jar with stems and fill with alcohol.
-Some say to fill it all the way, with most herbal tinctures I only fill my jar halfway.
-The only difference is the intensity, but since alcohol is an abrasive solvent even half of a jar filled with stems should create a pretty good end product.
+Simply fill a 6 ounce (or larger) jar with stems and pour in alcohol.
+Some say to fill it all the way, but with most herbal tinctures I only fill my jar halfway.
+The only difference is the intensity, but since alcohol is an abrasive solvent, even half of a jar filled with stems should create a pretty good end product.

-So, once we’ve decided how much to fill the stems just fill the jar with alcohol until it is just below the brim.
+So, once we’ve decided how much stem to put in the jar, fill the rest with alcohol until it is just below the brim.
 It really is so simple, just pour the alcohol/Everclear over the stems and seal the jar tightly.
-Using an opaque jar works best but if that isn’t available just keep the jar in a dark, cool environment.
-Shake the tincture once a day for two weeks and as long as a month.
+Using an opaque jar works best, but if that isn’t available just keep the jar in a dark, cool environment.
+Shake the tincture once a day over the course of two weeks to as long as a month.
 Once finished, strain out the stems and keep the jar sealed and store in a cool, dark place.
 Again, opaque jars work best.

 While I specialize in cannabis knowledge, one of my favorite things to do is to create tea blends from other dry herbs.
 Adding cannabis stems to the tea ball can be a great way to help promote a relaxing, heavy night’s sleep.
 About one teaspoon of stems will do the job, but feel free to go bigger when feeling extra stoked.
 Do remember while brewing the cannabis it will need a fat to bind to our receptors, so add a splash of milk to the cup as well.